rky0930/MyTensorflowBenchmark/README.md

 # MyTensorflowBenchmark
-This is Persoanl TensorFlow benchmark.
-It's not a official.
+This is My TensorFlow benchmark.
-Some result is not really correct but we can think that's more realistic.
+Maybe there is some mistake, but more realistic to me.
-All source code and environment is included in this repo.
+All source code and environment are included in this repo.
-You can build your own benchmark tools and reproduce the result.
+You can build your own benchmark tools and you can try to reproduce the results.
-Question/PR/Issues and benchmark of another environmen, ramework is Welcome.
+Question/PR/Issues are welcome

 ### Google spreadsheet
  - [google spreadsheet link](https://docs.google.com/spreadsheets/d/1c6aFzBUg2X9_EmMgAaPeV_Yn6-wrXbCGIaexmatnhi0/edit?usp=sharing)